oniaom/Projects/ReadMe.txt

 --------------------------------------
 This starts with the most recently added at the beginning.
 --------------------------------------
-Project Remember Clipboard - A program that stores and displays all of your clipboard contents during its lifetime.
+File Sorter - A file sorter in Python.
+Sorts Applications,Pictures and Documents Project Remember Clipboard - A program that stores and displays all of your clipboard contents during its lifetime.
 Project Calculator - A simple calculator in C#
 DownloadManager - A very basic download manager in Python